vapaee/cards-and-tokens-white-paper/README.md

     Another concept implemented in this module is the album in all its flavors.
 Any Album should be considered as a specific topic, to which any user can subscribe and have her/his own collection of cards.

     All albums are made by a user who sets a specific filter that defines which cards are allowed inside the album.
 All cards are supposed to have a categorization that defines which type of content is has.
-The creator bust also configure a number of pages, how many and where to put the slots.
+The creator must also configure how many pages will have the album, how many slots on each page and where each slot will be located on the page.

     Any body can define a album and any body can start collecting cards for a specific album.
-All the collectors of the same album compete with each other to have the most valuable collection.
+All the collectors of the same album compete with each other to have the most valuable collection for that album.

-    The top 10% most valuable collections will receive prizes and that means tokens for the owners of the winners copies, tokens for the authors of the winner cards and tokens for the album's authors, because they gather together a los of collectors under the same topic.
+    The top 10% most valuable collections will receive prizes.
+That means tokens for the owners of the winners collections (because they gather the best cards together in the same collection), tokens for the authors of the winner cards (because they created great cards) and tokens for the album's authors (because they gather together a lots of collectors under the same topic).

-    As was mentioned earlier, there are different types of albums.
+    As it was mentioned earlier, there are different types of albums.
 Each kind of album satisfies a specific kind of need.

     - #### Collection

       A collection album is an album tat allows to collect any cards of a specific topic.
 A user collector may put a card inside a collection album if the card satisfies the album's filter.
 If so, the owner of the copy may put the card in whichever empty slot of any page of the album.

-      This last thing make more sense whe we have some albums with specific slots o pages, modifying the poits a the card grants it's hold on one of those slots.
+      This last thing make more sense when we have some albums with special slots o pages, that modify the points a the card grants if it's hold on one of those slots.
 This gives more gaming complexity to the collection point competition.

-      Generally there will be much more cards availables (accepted by the album's filters) for this kind album than the amount of slots the album has.
-That means that the users will have more cards that slots and will have to choose whichones to use or how to combine them to get the maximun score.
+      Generally there will be much more cards availables (accepted by the album's filters) for this kind of album than the amount of slots the album has.
+That means that the users will have more cards that slots and will have to choose which ones to use or how to combine them to get the maximun score.
 That will drive speculation and fun.

-      All collection cards will have limited amount of copies (maximun supply) and the magnitude will be very low (tens or handreds) which makes the all rare.
+      All collection cards will have limited amount of copies (maximun supply) and the magnitude will be very low (tens or handreds) which makes them all rare.

-      This album can be eather open or closed.
+      This album can be either open or closed.

     - #### Numbered

       Numbered albums are like regular old classic paper albums and they are closed albums by definition.
 Everything is made by anticipation and all the content is ready to hit the public at the same time.

-      Also, numbered cards are infinite supplied, which means that the author may sell infinite envelops of random group of several numbered cards.
+      Also, numbered cards are infinite supplied, which means that the author may sell infinite number of envelopes of random group of several numbered cards.

       In this kind of album, every collector has the same collection of cards, so the winners will be the top first to fill the album (having several check points. eg: rewards for the top first complete half album an full album).